Peer Effects in Consideration and Preferences: Application

-\textbf{Market Consideration} In our application, there are 152 markets where firms can open a new store.
-Given how complex the decision of opening a new store is, we allow firms to consider only a subset of markets at the moment of making a decision.
-Firm $f$'s consideration set is defined as the set of the markets that firm $f$ considers.
-Market $m$ is considered by firm $f$ based on the following attention index:
+\textbf{Market Consideration} In our application, there are 71 markets where at least one firm opened a store by the end of the measurement.
+As we already justified, we allow firms to consider only a subset of markets when making a decision.
+Given the numbers of stores each firm had in the market at time $t$, $N_t$, the probability that firm $f$ considers opening a new store in market $m$ at time $t$ is

-where the $\tilde\varepsilon_{at}$s are i.i.d. across $a$ and $t$ with a known c.d.f. $F_{\tilde\varepsilon}$ (in our application $F_{\tilde\varepsilon}$ is the Logistic c.d.f.).
-We allow the current market features of market $m$'s (including the market characteristics and all firms' number of stores) to affect the attention index of Agent $a$.
+where $\operatorname{F}_{\tilde\varepsilon}$ is a known c.d.f.; $\theta$ is the vector of unknown parameters; and $\bar{\tilde{\pi}}_{at}(S_{t},N_{t};\theta)$ is the mean attention index, which is known up to $\theta$.
+We allow the current market features of market $m$ (including the market characteristics and all firms' number of stores) to affect the attention index of Agent $a$.
 Moreover, we allow the market structure of Agent $a$'s neighborhood markets to affect her attention to market $m$.
-Specifically, we parameterize the mean attention index of Agent $a$ for market $m$ as\footnote{We take logarithms of the number of stores to compensate for a rapid increase in the number of stores in some markets.
-The results for $N_{a't}$ are qualitatively the same.}

-The mean attention consists of three parts.
-The first one captures the impact of the observable market characteristics.
-The second one captures the impact of the history of previous choices of all firms in market $m$.
-The third part captures the peer effect in consideration from markets different from $m$, where we allow the peer effect to be firm-specific.
-That is, for the peer effect in consideration, we allow the number of stores of firm $f$ in her neighborhood market to affect her mean attention differently from her competitor's number of stores in her neighborhood market.

-The firm pays attention to a market if its attention index is above $0$, i.e., $\tilde\pi_{at}\geq 0$.
-As a result, the probability that firm $f$ considers opening a new store in market $m$ at time $t$ is